raspberrypilearning/parent-detector/worksheet.md

 ## Recording to a file and playing back

 We can now add a bit more code to allow us to record to a file for playback at a later stage.
-Ideally, if there are many intruders in your room you want to capture them all and not just the most recent one.
-So to do that, we need a way to automatically generate a new file name each time movement is detected.
+If there are multiple intruders in your room, you want to be able to capture them all and not just the most recent one.
+To do that, we need a way to generate a new file name automatically each time movement is detected.
 The easiest and safest way to do this is to make a file name out of the date and time.

 For example, if the time now was the 11th of February 2014 at 10:24 AM and 18 seconds the file name would be something like this: `2014-02-11_10.24.18.h264`.
-This uses the format of `YEAR-MONTH-DAY_HOUR.MINUTE.SECOND.h264`; the h264 part is the format the video will be recorded in.
-It's the same format used by YouTube.
+This uses the format of `YEAR-MONTH-DAY_HOUR.MINUTE.SECOND.h264`; h264 refers to the format the video will be recorded in.
+It's the same as the format used by YouTube.

-To do this, we need to import the `datetime` Python module and write a function to generate the filename.
-See `get_file_name` below; this uses the *string from time* function to insert the values from the current time into the specified string format.
+We need to import the `datetime` Python module and write a function to generate the filename.
+See `get_file_name` below: this uses the string from time function to insert the values from the current time into the specified string format.
 Then you simply use the commands to start and stop the recording using the generated file name.
 These should happen at the same time as the preview commands respectively.

 ```bash
 nano pirCamera.py
 ```

-Either modify manually or copy and paste the code below:
+Either copy and paste the code below, or enter it manually:

 ```python
 import RPi.GPIO as GPIO